 Jackson v.
 Queens Borough Public Library

-On November 26, 2019, Disability Rights Advocates (DRA) filed a class action lawsuit against Queens Borough Public Library, The Board of Trustees of the Queens Borough Public Library, and the City of New York, challenging the inaccessibility of Queens’ newest library branch, Hunters Point Library.
+In November 2019, Disability Rights Advocates (DRA) filed a class action lawsuit on behalf of Plaintiffs Tanya Jackson and Center for Independence of the Disabled New York (CIDNY) against Queens Borough Public Library, The Board of Trustees of the Queens Borough Public Library, and the City of New York, challenging the inaccessibility of Hunters Point Library.

 Under longstanding disability rights laws, newly constructed buildings must be made fully accessible to people with disabilities.
-Yet Hunters Point Library, which is an entirely new $41.5 million building constructed after years of in-depth planning, shockingly excludes persons with mobility disabilities from full and equal access to its services through reliance on stairs and other inaccessible features.
+Yet Hunters Point Library, which was an entirely new $41.5 million building constructed after years of in-depth planning, shockingly excluded persons with mobility disabilities from full and equal access to its services through reliance on stairs and other inaccessible features.

-DRA’s goal is that the lawsuit will rectify the exclusion of people with disabilities by requiring Defendants to develop and implement a remedial plan to provide equal access to Hunters Point Library.
-The suit alleges violations of the federal and local civil rights laws designed to eliminate disability-based discrimination.
+DRA’s goal was to rectify the exclusion of people with disabilities by requiring Defendants to develop and implement a remedial plan to provide equal access to Hunters Point Library.
+The suit alleged violations of the federal and local civil rights laws designed to eliminate disability-based discrimination.

 Case Files